 DO NOT expose to dirty or dusty environments.
 DO NOT operate during a gas leak.

-DO NOT leave the Notebook PC on your lap or any part of the body while the Notebook PC is turned ON or is charging in order to prevent discomfort or injury from heat exposure.
+DO NOT leave the Notebook PC on your lap or any part of the body in order to prevent discomfort or injury from heat exposure.